 During each General Assembly of the BIE held between the notification of candidature and the final vote, candidate countries present their Expo project to delegates of BIE Member States.

 At the end of the project examination phase, BIE Member States, on the principle of one country one vote, elect the World Expo 2030 host country by secret ballot during the BIE General Assembly set to take place in late 2023.

 Member States base their decision on the findings of the Enquiry Missions, the appeal of the proposed Expo theme and whether it is relevant for their participation in the Expo, as well as their bilateral relations with the candidate countries.

 In the case of more than two candidates, a country must receive a two thirds majority in order to be elected in the first round.
 If no proposal receives a two thirds majority in the first round, the proposal that receives the least votes is eliminated.
 This procedure carries on until only two candidates are left.
 The host country will then be elected by a simple majority.

-After a country is elected host country, it continues to work closely with the BIE to formalise the Expo project by submitting a Registration Dossier that must be approved by the BIE General Assembly in order to formalise the Expo project.
+After a country is elected host country, it continues to work closely with the BIE to formalise the Expo project by submitting a Registration Dossier that must be approved by the BIE General Assembly.